freaktechnik/justintv-stream-notifications/help/panel.md

 just that it searches in all potentially displayed information - even in the extras when they're hidden.

+## Sorting
+By clicking the up/down arrows the sorting options are toggled.
+The channels can be sorted by multiple fields, and at that both ascending and descending.
+The available fields depend on the tab.

+For some sort fields, sub headings are displayed whenever the value changes for easier navigation.

+the default field to sort by and the default direction to use can be chosen in the extension options.

 ## The <samp>Explore</samp> tab
 The panel's third tab is a special tab with content that is not controlled by the user, but the selected provider.
 There is a drop-down to switch between